bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
+## 2018-08-26

+We are going to attempt implementing fast Johnson-Lindenstrauss transform with random projections.
+Then, we will attempt version with Toeplitz and circulant matrices.
+This is to get a sense of whether distance or inner product invariants with bounded small additive error hold reasonably not just on paper but in practice.

 ## 2018-08-11

 We should note that we finished, for all intents and purposes, remedial work for Physics 24 from freshman year first semester on Wednesday 7/25 afternoon.